 If you have income from sources inside and outside New Mexico, complete PIT-B to calculate your tax.
 Otherwise, use the tax rate tables.

-If you use the rate tables, make sure to use the taxable income amount on line 17.
+If you use the rate tables,

 About Schedule CC

 If you qualify to file Schedule CC, Alternative Tax Schedule, enter only the amount from Schedule CC, line 3 on line 18.
 Schedule CC is for taxpayers who: